cyberearthinnovations/Mulesoft_Anypoint_Platform_Logs_to_Sentinel/README.md

    - pip install requests

 ## Usage
-### Follow these steps to use the script:
+Follow these steps to use the script:

-### Update Script with Credentials:
+1. **Update Script with Credentials**:

-Open the script and update the following variables with your credentials:
+   - Open the script and update the following variables with your credentials:
      client_id: Your MuleSoft Client ID.
      client_secret: Your MuleSoft Client Secret.
      customer_id: Your Azure Monitor Sentinel Customer ID.
      shared_key: Your Azure Monitor Shared Key.
-### Run the Script:
+2. **Run the Script**:

-Execute the script by running the following command:
+   - Execute the script by running the following command: python your_script.py
-      python your_script.py

-### Continuous Execution:
+3. **Continuous Execution**:

       By default, the script runs once and then sleeps for 24 hours.
 You can adjust the sleep duration according to your needs.